GRCDEV/ArduSim/help/deployment.md

 ### 2.3 ArduSim autostart

-You can start ArduSim with a remote SSH connection from a computer once the multicopter and the Raspberry Pi 3 are turned on, but it is more practical to start ArduSim automatically on the Raspberry startup.
-To do so, we wrote a simple service (*start.service*) with the following content:
+You can start ArduSim with a remote SSH connection from a computer once the multicopter and the Raspberry Pi 3 B+ are turned on, but it is more practical to start ArduSim automatically on the Raspberry startup.
+To do so, we wrote a simple service (*ardusim.service*) with the following content:

     [Unit]
     Description=ArduSim